uselotus/lotus/README.md

 Optionally:

 - Change the environment variables located in `env/.env.prod` to suit your needs.
 For more details, check out [this guide in our docs](https://docs.uselotus.io/docs/overview/self-hosting).

-Easy deployment options for AWS, GCP, and Azure are on the roadmap.
-If you have any questions, feel free to reach out to us.

 <p align="right">(<a href="#lotus-pricing--packaging-infrastructure-for-any-business-model">back to top</a>)</p>